Pictured are core staff of the Child Trauma Research Program in 2017.

 The first edition of the manual was published in 2005 and the 2nd edition, containing additional examples and new sections on the phases of treatment and CPP fidelity to support CPP implementation, was published in 2015.

 An independent team at University of Rochester's Mt.
 Hope Family Center conducted three separate randomized control trials of CPP.
 Together their studies provide support for the use of CPP with infants and preschoolers who experienced maltreatment and toddlers whose mothers were depressed.

 CTRP has a long history of partnering with the San Francisco Department of Public Health, the SF Human Services Agency, the SF Safe Start Initiative, and Jewish Family and Children’s Services Child Training Institute to disseminate CPP and develop trauma-informed services in the SF Bay Area.

 In 2007, CTRP and the Tipping Point Community partnered to form the CTRP Tipping Point Mental Health Initiative to increase access to mental health services to families living in poverty in the Bay Area.
 Tipping Point Mental Health Initiative faculty, staff and fellows in training were placed in local community-based agencies such as the Homeless Prenatal Program, Center for Youth Wellness, Canal Alliance, and KIPP Charter School to provide CPP and other on-site direct services and to support agency staff through trauma-informed consultation.

 Beginning in 2014, CTRP conducted five SF Bay Area CPP Learning Collaboratives in collaboration with the San Francisco Department of Public Health, First Five Alameda, First Five San Francisco, First Five Santa Clara, and Trauma Transformed.
-The current plan is to host an SF Bay Area CPP Learning Collaborative each year to support CPP sustainability.
+Since that time CTRP has conducted an SF Bay Area CPP Learning Collaborative each year to support CPP sustainability in the region.